subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 Figure 2: The energy landscape in Boltzmann Machines

 The first question is answered in the next subsection in which we introduce a powerful MCMC type sampling algorithm called Langevin sampling.
 The answer to the training question is more involved and occupies the following sections.
-Not only do we have to come up with training schema that applies to more complex energy landscapes, but the new algorithm also has to avoid the issues that plagued the older Boltzmann Machine system, namely that Boltzmann Machine and related systems could not be scaled beyond a few thousand nodes since the computational cost of sampling became excessive, since it took a very long time to converge.
+Not only do we have to come up with training schema that applies to more complex energy landscapes, but the new algorithm also has to avoid the issues that plagued the older Boltzmann Machine system, namely that they and related systems could not be scaled beyond a few thousand nodes since the computational cost of sampling became excessive.
 This problem has to do with the difficulty in sampling from a multi-model landscapes, as illustrated in figure 2.

+The problem that we need to solve is that of choosing the parameters $W$ such that the probability distribution $p_W(x_1,x_2,...,x_N)$ is close to the training daTa distribution $p(x_1,x_2,...,x_N)$.
+But before we get into that, lets talk about how we can sample from these models.

 ### MCMC Sampling Using the Langevin Equation